Wildhoney/Switzerland/README.md

 ### Via Attributes

-Needless to say that our `swiss-cheese` component is fairly uninteresting as it never updates.
+Needless to say that our static `swiss-cheese` component is fairly uninteresting as it never updates.
 Switzerland allows you to add behaviours to your components by applying middleware via `pipe` or `compose`.
 Middleware allows you to incrementally compose an object of `props` to pass into your component.

 Let's allow our users to add cheeses to our `swiss-cheese` component by updating the element's attributes &mdash; for this we can either build our own, or use the pre-existing `attrs` middleware.